youngjuning/www.zisheng.pro/docs/english/5-zustand-best-practices-in-5-minutes.md

 My next best practice is to use atomic stable selectors when you have multiple state values.
 One practice that might be coming from Redux users is to construct an object selector.
 This means in our hook, we extract all of the state that we need for a component in a newly constructed object.
 Like the `todos` and `isSubscribed`, don't do this.
 Zustand uses stricter quality to detect changes.

-The trouble is, this selector, thanks to the way the JavaScript works, creates a completely new object in memory.
+The trouble is, this selector, thanks to the way the Javascript works, creates a completely new object in memory.
 Every store update failing that stricter quality check and causing unnecessary re-renders, even when neither `todos` or the `isSubscribed` value has changed.
 That's why I prefer to just use two hooks, so I'll create `useSubscribed` to obtain that value.
 Now, if you really want object selectors, you can use the `useShallow` hook.
 Wrapping this around our selector.
 Means that Zustand performs a shallow comparison it checks if the individual properties of the object have changed, rather than comparing object references.

 Personally, though, I prefer to just keep it atomic well, until we come to our actions.
 In this next tip, this tip is to keep your store organized by separating actions from state.
 Actions are our functions that modify state.
 These are static, they don't change, so we can create a single actions object on our store to hold all of them.